User Guide for the MRZ Scanner JavaScript Edition

 Trial License

-The trial license can be renewed via the customer portal twice, each time for another 15 days, giving you a total of 60 days to develop your own application using the solution.
-Please contact the Dynamsoft Support Team if you need more time for a full evaluation or have any questions.
+The trial license can be renewed twice via the customer portal (15 days each renewal), giving you 60 days total.
+Contact the Dynamsoft Support Team if you need more time.

-The MRZ Scanner license contains a license for the Dynamsoft Label Recognizer, Dynamsoft Code Parser, and the Dynamsoft Camera Enhancer since the MRZ Scanner builds on top of those three products.
+The MRZ Scanner license includes licenses for Dynamsoft Label Recognizer, Dynamsoft Code Parser, and Dynamsoft Camera Enhancer, as the MRZ Scanner is built on these three products.

 Full License